twnanda/twnanda/content/articles/tipitaka/sutta/samyutta/sn56/sn56-011-contrast-reading%zh.rst

 ..
 [BFn01]  (Ven.
 Bodhi.
 01) The three phases (tiparivaa) are:

-            (i) the knowledge of each truth (sacca-nana), e.g., "This is the noble truth of suffering";
+   - i.) the knowledge of each truth (sacca-nana), e.g., "This is the noble truth of suffering";

-            (ii) the knowledge of the task to be accomplished regarding each truth (kicca-nana), e.g., "This noble truth of suffering is to be fully understood"; and
+   - ii.) the knowledge of the task to be accomplished regarding each truth (kicca-nana), e.g., "This noble truth of suffering is to be fully understood"; and

-            (iii) the knowledge of accomplishment regarding each truth (kata-nana), e.g., "This noble truth of suffering has been fully understood."
+   - iii.) the knowledge of accomplishment regarding each truth (kata-nana), e.g., "This noble truth of suffering has been fully understood."

    The twelve modes (dvadasakara) are obtained by applying the three phases to the four truths.

 ..
 [TFn01]  (Ven.
 Thanissaro.
 01) The Pali phrases for the four noble truths are grammatical anomalies.
 From these anomalies, some scholars have argued that the expression "noble truth" is a later addition to the texts.
 Others have argued even further that the content of the four truths is also a later addition.
 Both of these arguments are based on the unproven assumption that the language the Buddha spoke was grammatically regular, and that any irregularities were later corruptions of the language.
 This assumption forgets that the languages of the Buddha's time were oral dialects, and that the nature of such dialects is to contain many grammatical irregularities.
 Languages tend to become regular only when being used to govern a large nation state or to produce a large body of literature: events that happened in India only after the Buddha's time.
 (A European example: Italian was a group of irregular oral dialects until Dante fashioned it into a regular language for the sake of his poetry.)
 Thus the irregularity of the Pali here is no proof either for the earliness or lateness of this particular teaching.